-Long term disability insurance policies are designed to help you financially when you are injured or out of work due to illness.
-If you are self-employed, you will purchase your long-term disability policy from a broker or an agent.
+Long Term Disability insurance policies are designed to help you financially when you are injured or out of work due to illness.
+If you are self-employed, you will purchase your long-term disability insurance policy from a broker or an agent.
 However, the majority of the workforce is a part of a group policy provided through their employer.
 Group policies provided by employers are tied to that employer, so do not quit your job if you become disabled – you will lose your benefits.

 Insurance companies will define your essential job duties differently, so this is the first roadblock you will face when it comes to getting your claim approved.
-Your long term disability policy will usually define how they perceive your occupational duties.
+Your Long Term Disability policy will usually define how they perceive the duties of your regular occupation.
 The categories are:

-- Modified own occupation coverage – duties that are performed in the regular national economy.
+- Modified own occupation disability insurance- duties that are performed in the regular national economy.

-- True own occupation – duties as you perform not related to how others perform them.
+- True own occupation disability insurance- duties as you perform not related to how others perform them.

-- Any occupation– any occupation by which you can be trained and suited for.
+- Any occupation disability insurance- any gainful occupation by which you can be trained and suited for.

-The differences between own occupation and any occupation can be technical and confusing.
-The insurance company will do whatever they can to muddy the waters and make claims harder to file to avoid payouts.
-In this article, we will break down the differences between “own occupation” and “any occupation.”
+The differences between the own occupation and any occupation definition can be technical and confusing.
+The insurance company will do whatever it can to muddy the waters and make claims harder to file to avoid payouts.
+In this article, we will break down the differences between an “own occupation” and “any occupation” definition of disability.

 Let’s presume that your disability is that you’ve developed a tremor in your hands.
 As such, you cannot hold a scalpel to perform delicate heart surgeries.
 Let’s further presume that you still have the ability to perform general consultations with heart patients.
-You may be able to perform the basic duties of a general cardiologist – and on a full-time basis, but you cannot perform heart surgeries.
+You may be able to work in another field such as general cardiology – and on a full-time basis, but you cannot perform heart surgeries.

-Own occupation does not focus on your ability to perform some of the duties that you have as part of your job, but instead focuses on the most essential part of your “own occupation.”
-If our heart surgeon in the example above had an “own occupation” policy, the doctor would likely qualify for disability benefits.
-If the heart surgeon only defined his or her “own occupation” as a “cardiologist”, then he or she may have a more difficult time qualifying for disability.
+An own-occupation disability insurance policy does not focus on your ability to perform some of the responsibilities that you have as part of your job but instead focuses on your ability to perform the substantial duties associated with your “own occupation” or regular occupation.
+If our heart surgeon in the example above had an “own occupation” insurance policy, the doctor would likely be deemed totally disabled and would qualify for disability benefits, even if gainfully employed as a cardiologist.
+If the heart surgeon only defined his or her “own occupation” as a “cardiologist”, then he or she may have a more difficult time qualifying for total disability benefits.

 True Own Occupation Coverage – A Must For Physicians

-It would be our advice to any physicians, attorneys, or other specialists to make sure your policy states “true own occupation” in the coverage outline.
-With true own occupation coverage, you would be saving yourself the headache of fighting with the insurance company and having a reasonable expectation that your claim will be paid due to a major disability.
+It would be our advice to any physicians, attorneys, or any professional working in another highly specialized profession, to make sure your policy states “true own occupation” in the coverage outline.
+Read the definition of disability stated in your policy.
+With true own-occupation disability insurance coverage, you would be saving yourself the headache of fighting with the insurance company and having a reasonable expectation that your claim will be paid due to a major disability.

-Other occupations that may be evaluated based on the specific duties and responsibilities of that occupation include:
+Other occupations that may be evaluated based on the specific responsibilities of that profession include: